akleemans/java8-cert/README.md

 - A new `public StringBuilder()` has initial capacity of 16 characters.
 - Parentheses for Lambda parameter: can be omitted only if one parameter (not if 0 or 2+) and there is no type given.
 - "Tight coupling is the practice of developing coupled classes that are highly dependent, such that a minor change in one class may greatly impact the other class.
 Alternatively, loose coupling is the practice of developing coupled classes with minimum dependencies on one another."
+- "An instant is a point in time.
+A LocalDateTime does not contain a time zone, and is therefore not universally recognized around the world as the same moment in time."
+- "The `CyclicBarrier` class allows us to perform complex, multi-threaded tasks, while all threads stop and wait at logical barriers."

 ### Random facts & tables